 Students who do not pass the BFA Art Education, BFA Graphic Design BFA Studio Art, portfolio review may use their earned credits as electives or as requirements towards another major or minor in the Department of Art.
 Students may also repeat courses and/or continue to take 2000 level studio courses and then re-submit their work one time only to the candidacy portfolio review.
 The candidacy portfolio review takes place toward the end of the fall and spring semesters.
 See Departmental website for submission dates and procedures for each program.

-Students majoring in Photography must earn a minimum grade of “C+” (2.3) in all required major courses with a PHO prefix, and a minimum grade of “C” (2.0) in all required major courses with an ART or ARH prefix.
-All other ART Department majors must earn a minimum grade of “C” (2.0) in each required major course.
-Courses stipulated as prerequisites for subsequent major courses must be successfully completed with a minimum grade of a “C” (2.0) or “C+” (2.3) for PHO courses fro Photography majors before continuing to the next level of work.
+Students majoring in art must earn a minimum grade of “C” (2.0) except Commercial Photography majors who must have a grade of “C+” (2.3) in each required major course.
+Courses stipulated as prerequisites for subsequent major courses must be successfully completed with a grade of “C” or higher (C+ for Commercial Photography majors) before continuing to the next level of course work.

 EQUIPMENT REQUIREMENTS for the Department of Art degree programs can be found on the Department of Art website.